Going serverless with Java and Quarkus

 Edward continues on Quarkus and hails the clean result of the builds.
 “When the build results in such an optimized JAR file (or native executable) that, let’s say, has a 50 percent smaller memory footprint compared to the same code running inside a regular JVM, then that is a big deal.
 Imagine you have 1000 instances running, knowing you pay for memory usage per second.”

 After his brief introduction on going serverless with Java, it’s time for the hands-on workshop.
 “Some knowledge of Java is needed, so when you need to search for what ‘Maven’ means, it’s probably not the workshop for you.
-The only thing you need to be able to join is an IBM Cloud account, which is free.”
+The only thing you need to be able to join is an IBM Cloud account.”

 “We’ll be working in the IBM Cloud Shell.
 This shell has all prerequisites in place, like Maven, Git, and Java.
 If you want to do it on your own laptop, instead of the browser, then you’ll need Java JDK 1.8 or higher, Maven, Git, and preferably Docker.”
 Edward will only show Docker and not elaborate on it because it’s not in the hands-on portion itself.
 “But if you want to continue toying around with Quarkus, then you want to have Docker set up.”